Why visit the Cotswolds in spring?

 Spring Lambing at Cotswold Farm Park

-Seasonal Delights: Easter at Blenheim Palace and RHS Malvern Spring Festival
+Spring Delights: Easter at Blenheim Palace and RHS Malvern Spring Festival

 Celebrate Spring in the Cotswolds with seasonal treats at Blenheim Palace.
 Their Walled Garden will be filled with fun spring activities.
 And be inspired at the RHS Malvern Spring Festival, one of the first major flower shows of the year, it showcases innovative garden designs and has more than a sprinkling of special guests such as Alan Titchmarsh, Nicki Chapman and Raymond Blanc OBE.